Importing a Car: What You Need to Know

 • Registration of the Vehicle: costs depend on the documentation you hold.
 With the COC, the registration fee is €45.
 Without it, an individual homologation costs €165.

 • Change of Ownership: registering the car at the Conservatória do Registo Automóvel costs €55.
-A subsequent change of ownership costs €65.

 • Type B Inspection: this inspection incurs a fee of €91.48.